High Point Panthers: Women's golf

-High Point University started Women's Golf in 2003-04 and the team achieved its highest Big South Championship finish - second - in 2019.
+High Point University started Women's Golf in 2003–04 and the team achieved its highest Big South Championship finish – second – in 2019.
 HPU has had two individual Big South Women's Golf Champions, Ann Marie Dalton in 2008 and Samantha Vodry in 2019.
 Vodry also advanced to the NCAA Regionals via at-large bid as the first post-season qualifier in HPU history in 2021.
-Alexis Bennett was named Head Coach on July 22, 2016 and has led the team to 4 top-4 conference finishes and 5 tournament titles.
+Alexis Bennett was named Head Coach on July 22, 2016, and has led the team to 4 top-4 conference finishes and 5 tournament titles.

 Men's lacrosse

 High Point University announced the addition of men's lacrosse as part of the university's $2.1 billion growth plan in September 2010.
 HPU's first varsity men's lacrosse season will be 2013.
 HPU named Jon Torpey head coach in 2010 and he joined HPU on a full-time basis in June 2011.
 Torpey's college teammate at Ohio State, Pat Tracy, as well as former Maryland attacker Michael Phipps joined HPU as assistant coaches in 2011.
-High Point brought in 20 players for the 2011-12 season, who redshirted in preparation for the inaugural varsity season.
-The 2012-13 roster features 39 players, including three from North Carolina and three from Canada.
-Part-time owners of Jacksonville and Richmond’s Lacrosse Programs.
+High Point brought in 20 players for the 2011–12 season, who redshirted in preparation for the inaugural varsity season.
+The 2012–13 roster features 39 players, including three from North Carolina and three from Canada.

 Women's lacrosse

 High Point University announced the addition of women's lacrosse in 2009 and won the National Lacrosse Conference championship in its first season of 2011.
-The Panthers went 15-4 in their inaugural campaign, setting a record for wins by a first-year NCAA Division I program.
-The previous record was 13-4 by Navy in 2008.
+The Panthers went 15–4 in their inaugural campaign, setting a record for wins by a first-year NCAA Division I program.
+The previous record was 13–4 by Navy in 2008.
 The team is coached by Lyndsey Boswell, who was named NLC Coach of the Year in 2011.
 She had been head coach at St. Andrews Presbyterian College and was an NCAA Division II All-American while playing at Pfeiffer.
 HPU attacker Grace Gaeng transferred from Maryland and was named NLC Player of the Year in 2011.
-The team repeated with a 15-4 record in 2012 and won the NLC regular season.
+The team repeated with a 15–4 record in 2012 and won the NLC regular season.
 High Point moved to the Big South Conference in 2013 and has won the conference tournament in 2013, 2014, and 2017.
-In the 2013 NCAA tournament, they lost 18-7 to Loyola (Maryland) and in 2014 they fell 18-4 to Notre Dame.
+In the 2013 NCAA tournament, they lost 18–7 to Loyola (Maryland) and in 2014 they fell 18–4 to Notre Dame.